arpitbbhayani/system-design-questions/blogging-platform.md

 - has an interface for writers to
    - publish the blog
    - manage the blog
-- has an interface for readers to browse all the publications and read the blogs
+- has an interface for readers to
+   - browse all the publications and read the blogs
+   - search a blog or a publication

 ###  Recommended Tech Stack